MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 |HoloLens app | 907.2505.29001.0 |
 |Solution| 900.4.0.1* |

+> [!IMPORTANT]
+> This release is required to continue using Teams capabilities.
+Otherwise, failures in sign in and/or calling capabilities might occur after June 30th.
+If your organization doesn't use Teams, the update isn't required but recommended.

 ### Improvements

 - Migrated to a new authentication endpoint required for Teams capabilities